amaranth-lang/rfcs/text/0066-simulation-time.md

 - `.picoseconds -> fractions.Fraction`
 - `.femtoseconds -> int`

+To calculate the reciprocal frequency, the following properties are available:
+- `.hertz -> fractions.Fraction`
+- `.kilohertz -> fractions.Fraction`
+- `.megahertz -> fractions.Fraction`
+- `.gigahertz -> fractions.Fraction`
+  - Accessing these properties when the period is zero will raise `ZeroDivisionError`.

 The following operators are defined:
 - `.__lt__(other: Period) -> bool`
 - `.__le__(other: Period) -> bool`